ISPMBern/RClub/github/readme.md

     * runs all of your tests
     * not exactly the same as the tests CRAN run, but better than nothing
     * [secuTrialR uses this](https://github.com/SwissClinicalTrialOrganisation/secuTrialR/pull/153)
+    * you have to give permission to each that you want to use (easily done via their websites)
+    * there is typically a configuration script in your repo which tells the CI what to do (one per CI-app)
 * can install packages directly from github via `remotes::install_github` (also from bitbucket and others)
 * really good for collaborating
   * each user/developer